cryptosphere/ordo/README.md

-# ORDO (Ordered Representation for Disinguished Objects)
+# ORDO: Ordered Representation for Disinguished Objects

 ORDO is a data interchange format intended for representing certificates and cryptographic keys.
 We seek to achieve the following: